VETERANS DAY | Scheduled events

 Austintown: Fitch High School Band Parents Inc. will present the annual Veterans Day Chili Cook Off & Band Concert from 2 to 9 p.m. at the high school, 4560 Falcon Drive.
 The cook-off is from 2 to 4 p.m.
 Band concert starts at 5.
 Tickets for dinner and concert are $10 for adults; $5 for children, seniors and veterans.

-SHrSBeaver: Beaver Township Veterans Day program will take place at 1 p.m.
-Saturday at 1 p.m. at the Fire Station, 601 W. South Range Road.
+SHrSBeaver: Beaver Township Veterans Day program will take place at 1 p.m. today at the Fire Station, 601 W. South Range Road.

-SHrSBoardman: Boardman School District’s four elementary schools will keep local veterans entertained with special events today.
-Stadium Drive Elementary will host a breakfast at 8:20 a.m. with patriotic music that should run until 9:15.
-Stadium has been hosting this event for several years, and anticipates about 100 veterans will be in attendance.
-Market Street Elementary students will sponsor loved ones who are veterans and welcome them to an assembly in the school auditorium at 1 p.m.
-Each veteran will receive a personalized certificate thanking them for their service.
-At Robinwood Lane Elementary, fourth-graders involved in the broadcast program will put together a Veterans Day video and presentation and present it live to the school via its School TV station RLES-TV.
+SHrSBoardman: At Robinwood Lane Elementary, fourth-graders involved in the broadcast program will put together a Veterans Day video and presentation and present it live to the school via its School TV station, RLES-TV.
 The live broadcast is scheduled for 1:15 p.m.
 West Boulevard Elementary will celebrate veterans Monday from 11 a.m. to noon with a lunch.
 The children will dine with them.
-The lunch will be followed by a patriotic music celebration performed by the third grade class at 12:20 p.m.
+The lunch will be followed by a patriotic music celebration performed by the third-grade class at 12:20 p.m.

-SHrSCampbell: Campbell Elementary/Middle School will be honoring the community’s veterans with a program scheduled at 9 a.m. today in the school gym, 2002 Community Circle.
-During the program, students from fourth-grade performing arts classes will be performing a selection of patriotic music.
-Campbell veterans from the American Legion Post 560 present the colors and students will be reading original essays about the meaning of Veterans Day.
-Seventh-grade students also will be narrating the program.
-Veterans and their families as well as all community members are encouraged to attend.

 SHrSStruthers: The school district will honor veterans with a program at 11 a.m.
 Monday.
 The ceremony will take place at the Struthers Veterans Memorial, at the corner of Morrison Street and Euclid Avenue.
 Guest speaker will be John Grandy.
 Dr. Sandra J. DiBacco will serve as mistress of ceremonies.
 Grandy is a former Struthers teacher who retired in 2012.
 He also was the longtime high-school girls basketball coach.
 He served in the Army Reserve from 1973 until 1979.
 He was honorably discharged in 1979.
 Grandy was a member of the 858th Quartermaster Company.